 When I'm not following a strict diet, I like to throw on a slab of apple butter to further sweeten the muffin.
 Try stirring in chocolate chips, cinnamon chips, or drizzle an icing or honey over top.
 When I am following a Whole30 and want to add more sweetener, I use the fruit jellies that are naturally sweetened with fruit juices.

 It only takes ONE BOWL to make these muffins!
-Simple mix all ingredients at once into the bowl and then spoon into the muffin tins.
+Simply mix all ingredients at once into the bowl and then spoon into the muffin tins.
 It literally takes 5 minutes to throw these gluten free pumpkin muffins together!

 These almond flour pumpkin muffins are hearty and filling.
 They're a little more dense than a regular muffin, but satisfy that pumpkin muffin craving even though it's made with almond flour.
 You feel a little better after eating it, too!